Ganesh-kaarthik/Ganesh-kaarthik/README.md

 - 🌱 I’m currently learning **MERN stack web development**

-- 👨‍💻 All of my projects are available at [in development progress](in development progress)
+- 👨‍💻 All of my projects are (in development progress)

 - 💬 Ask me about **react and javascript**